The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

-Assuming that the traffic states move only along a single cut $i$, and with any amount of vehicle accumulation $n_1$ at the beginning of a given period between $t_1$ and $t_2$, the number of vehicles $n_2$ at the end of this period $t$ can be determined as:
+Now we first assume that the traffic state moves only along a single cut $i$, and with any amount of vehicle accumulation $n_1$ at the beginning of a given period between $t_1$ and $t_2$, the number of vehicles $n_2$ at the end of this period can be determined as:

-Therefore, with the disruption accumulation $n'$, and when the traffic states are assumed to be on the same cut $i$.
+Therefore, with the disruption accumulation $n'$, and when the traffic state is assumed to be on the same cut $i$.
 After any time $t$, the vehicle accumulation $n$ would be:

-The TTS on this cut $i$ for a given period $t$ can be calculated as:
+The TTS on this single cut $i$ for a given period $t$ can be calculated as: